robusta-dev/robusta/docs/index.rst

 Welcome to Robusta!
 =====================
-Robusta is an open source platform for automated troubleshooting and maintenance.
-It turns Kubernetes expertise into reusable code.
+Robusta is an open source platform for Kubernetes webhooks and automations.
+It contains a library of 50+ builtin actions that can be triggered on alerts, Kubernetes changes, and any other webhook.

+Robusta is configured in YAML and extended in Python.

 Robusta automates everything that happens **after** you deploy your application.